Defiant Al Jazeera faces conservative backlash after Arab Spring

 These days criticism of Al Jazeera comes as readily from ordinary people as from Arab governments.

-Some viewers have turned to Al Arabiya, a rival channel, which reflects the more conservative view of Qatar’s neighbors now in the ascendant in the region.
+Some viewers have turned to Al Arabiya, a rival channel, which reflects the more conservative view of Qatar’s neighbours now in the ascendant in the region.
 The Dubai-based, Saudi-owned channel has provided glowing coverage of Sisi and was granted the first television interview with U.S. President Barack Obama in 2009.

-Additional reporting by Noah Browning in Dubai,; Hamid Ould Ahmed in Algiers and Maggie Fick in Cairo; Editing by Yara Bayoumy, William Maclean and Janet McBride
+(Additional reporting by Noah Browning in Dubai,; Hamid Ould Ahmed in Algiers and Maggie Fick in Cairo; Editing by Yara Bayoumy, William Maclean and Janet McBride)